Aavache/CAESynth/README.md

-# timbre_pitch_disentanglement
+# Timbre & Pitch Disentanglement
-This repository holds the implementation for achieving timbre and pitch disentanglement for musical data.
+In this repository, we research the timbre and pitch disentanglement for musical data.